[ ESO ]

 NLINES number of identified arc lines used in fit

-The extraction file (product tag:PTCF, category name: IFU_TRACE) contains two table extension for each active pseudo-slit.
-Each table contains the coefficients of the polynomial fits for each of the 400 fibers, starting from the first fiber to the left.
-The first table extension coefficients are referred to the whole spectral range, the second extension coefficients are obtained by linear fitting of the traces on a shorter spectral range.
+The extraction file (product category IFU_TRACE) contains two table extensions for each active pseudo slit.
+Each table contains the coefficients of the polynomial fits for each of the 400 fibres, starting from the first fibre to the left.
+The first table extension coefficients refer to the whole spectral range, the second extension coefficients are obtained by linear fitting of the traces on a shorter spectral range.

 column name description

-Ci ist coefficient of the spectrum tracing polynomial.
+Ci coefficient number i of the spectrum tracing polynomial.

 RMS standard deviation of polynomial fit

-The transmission file (product tag: PTNF, category name: IFU_TRANSMISSION) contains the fiber to fiber relative transmission correction factors for each of the 400 (High or Medium resolution) or 1600 fibers (Low resolution), starting from the first fiber spectrum of the first pseudo-slit.
+The transmission file (product category IFU_TRANSMISSION) contains the fibre to fibre relative transmission correction factors for each of the 400 (high or medium resolution) or 1600 fibres (low resolution), starting from the first fibre spectrum of the first pseudo-slit.

 column name description

 Recipe.
-The recipe vmifustandard requires in addition to the raw standard star frame, the three files produced with the vmifucalib recipe (product tags: PWDF, PTCF and PTNF) that contain information on the inverse dispersion solution, fiber extraction and transmission respectively.
-The standard star spectra are extracted and resampled to a constant wavelength step written under the header keyword CDELT1 (CDELT1 is 0.62 A/pix for the grism HighResOrange).
-The extracted spectra are transmission corrected, subtracted and stored in the product with product tag STRF.
-The extracted spectra are stored in the output image in the usual order: successively from pseudo-slit1 to pseudo-slit4 counting fibers from left to right.
-The blue wavelengths are on the left.
-The sum of all the fiber extracted spectra is stored in the product with tag STXF, and the median sky spectrum that have been subtracted in the product with tag STSF.
+The recipe vmifustandard requires in addition to the raw standard star frame, three files produced with the vmifucalib recipe (product categories IFU_IDS, IFU_TRACE, IFU_TRANSMISSION).
+Spectra are extracted and resampled to a constant wavelength step (as stored in the header keyword CDELT1).
+The extracted spectra are transmission corrected and background-subtracted.
+They are stored in the output image in the usual order: successively from pseudo-slit1 to pseudo-slit4 counting fibers from left to right.
+Blue wavelengths are on the left.
+Details about flux calibration can be found here.

 Products.